-- Need a 4K TV to go alongside your PS4 Pro?
-Check out our guide to the best 4K TVs.
+- Need a 4K TV to go with your PS4 Pro?
+Check out the best 4K TVs in 2016

 The PlayStation 4 Pro is like a 2016 (insert your favorite car here), it’s hands down shinier, faster and prettier than last year’s model.
 Likewise, the PS4 Pro is truly the best system Sony has ever created – it’s capable of playing games in 4K HDR, sometimes at a higher framerate.
 And for that reason, if you haven’t purchased a PlayStation 4 already, the PlayStation 4 Pro is an excellent all-around system.